 AS AN INSURANCE POLICY against damaging insects, curious chipmunks, blights, and severe weather, I pick most of my tomatoes at their mature, but still-green or mostly-green stage.
 These unripe tomatoes are blemish-free.
 Furthermore, they are only too happy to develop their delicious flavor and vibrant color indoors.
 The following ripening-procedure has never failed me:

-Next, the tomatoes are arranged in a single layer in paper bags.
+Next, arrange the tomatoes in a single layer in paper bags.
 I sometimes place a few sheets of newsprint or paper towels on the bottom of each bag (as shown) in order to cushion the fruit.
 Also, I leave an inch or so of space between each tomato to encourage air circulation.

-Now, if I can’t use your tomatoes at their peak of room-temperature perfection, do what I do, and freeze them in zip-lock bags.
+Now, if you can’t use your tomatoes at their peak of room-temperature perfection, do what I do, and freeze them in zip-lock bags.
 There’s no need to blanch or peel them first.
 Whole frozen tomatoes keep for months, and they are great for making sauce.

 Can you ripen a tomato on a sunny windowsill?
 Yes, you can.
 But it’s a bad idea.
 Light is neither necessary nor desirable during the ripening process.
 Not only does sunlight invite rot, but it toughens a tomato’s skin.
 Darkness, warmth, and naturally-occurring ethylene gas are all a tomato needs to turn from green to red.